-Allocations are currently set at 50% of the annual quota as a result of the current drought conditions and low levels of water in storage.
+Allocations are currently curtailed and irrigators receive 50% of the annual quota as a result of the current drought conditions and low levels of water in storage.
 The irrigation sector already relies on modern technology and has invested heavily in management and sophisticated equipment to improve water use efficiency.
 Inefficient flood irrigation methods are rarely encountered in the study area.
 There is therefore little scope for improvement in this sector.